Samantha Ford

 Buy print book

-Metaphor in social advertising: The case of metaphor and humour in a sexual health campaign
+The role of metaphor and humour in a sexual health campaign

 What has Samantha been doing recently?